 Burton was a senator from Kansas and was a Republican.
 He served from 1901 to 1907.

-Burton faced an allegation of accepting compensation for services before a federal agency (convicted).
+Burton was convicted of accepting compensation for services before a federal agency.
 On May.
 21, 1906, his final conviction was upheld after the first had been overturned and he'd been convicted again.
 From 1904 to this point, Burton had not voted in the Senate to avoid triggering an explusion vote.
 On May 22, 1906, the issue was referred to the Committee on Privileges and Elections.
 On Jun.
 4, 1906, he resigned.

 |May.
 21, 1906||His final conviction was upheld after the first had been overturned and he'd been convicted again.
 From 1904 to this point, Burton had not voted in the Senate to avoid triggering an explusion vote.|